-Requirement Description the law firm one with at I specific experedemption, closing and r Qualifying Al firm.
-The firm can has been selected and reta east eight years and a sect erience in foreclosure (inclu- and ratification matters), be related litigation (collective ttorney must be an owner, a meet the requirement tha g Attorneys in each jurisdiction in which prined for default-related legal services, ond with at least five years of jurisdiction- iding, where applicable, confirmation, pankruptcy, loss mitigation, eviction, REO ly, "default mortgage practice").
-Each partner, or a full-time employee of the the Qualifying Attorneys are in each ned in the table below. jurisdiction in one of the two ways outlined in the table below.
-If the firm Then 6.
-The law firm must have at least two full-time attorneys dedicated to default mortgage practice in each jurisdiction in which the law firm has been selected and retained for default-related legal services (Qualifying Attorneys), with special rules applicable to a small number of jurisdictions. nave an appropriately d equipped office on the n the two Qualifying Attorneys must: • reside in the relevant jurisdiction, • be licensed and in good standing to practice law in the relevant jurisdiction, • practice law on a full-time basis, and • devote more than 50% of their working time to default mortgage practice in the relevant jurisdiction. propriately staffed and office in the jurisdiction one or both of the two Qualifying Attorneys may reside outside of the jurisdiction, provided the Qualifying Attorneys who are not resident in the relevant jurisdiction ordinarily work out of the firm's office(s) in the relevant jurisdiction (except during situations involving national or regional emergencies such as natural disaster, health-related pandemics or epidemics, and other situations making it appropriate and reasonable for the firm to not require employees to work at the firm's office(s)). partners and bankruptcy, Special ruless Rhode Island American Sa of Columbia. • be licensed and • practice la While Fannie employ at le and devote r the relevant standards if When submi identify the 0 I associates with the years eviction, REO closing, and a pply to Alaska, Idaho, Md, south Dakota, West Virgi moa, Guam, Puerto Rico, tl.
-In these jurisdictions, the d and in good standing to p w on a full-time basis. e Mae expects that servicer ast two Qualifying Attorney more than 50% of their wor jurisdiction, servicers may the firm otherwise meets titting the Servicer Selection. ames of the firm's managing attorneys, of experience in each area (foreclosure, related litigation).
-Intana, New Hampshire, North Dakota, nia, Wyoming, the U.S. Territories of ne U.S. Virgin Islands, and to the District two Qualifying Attorneys must: ractice law in the relevant jurisdiction; s will give preference to firms that it was will give preference to firms that it will see the seed of the relevant jurisdiction will see the firm that does not meet these two he firm minimum requirements.
-Form (Form 200), the servicer must the relevant jurisdiction subject to the / At a minim um, the servicer must Identify where the attorr neys reside by city or county.
-Identify the jurisdiction i n which the attorneys are licensed and practice law.
+Requirement Desc ription the law firm one with at I specific experience redemption, closing and I Qualifying A firm.
+The firm can has been selected and reta least eight years and a secc erience in foreclosure (inclu and ratification matters), b related litigation (collective ttorney must be an owner, g Attorneys in each jurisdiction in which sined for default-related legal services, and with at least five years of jurisdiction ding, where applicable, confirmation, bankruptcy, loss mitigation, eviction, REO ly, "default mortgage practice").
+Each partner, or a full-time employee of the the Qualifying Attorneys are in each and in the table below. junisanceion If the firm Then 6.
+The law firm must have at least two full-time attorneys dedicated to default mortgage practice in each jurisdiction in which the law firm has been selected and retained for default-related legal services (Qualifying Attorneys), with special rules applicable to a small number of jurisdictions. have an appropriately nd equipped office on the n the two Qualifying Attorneys must: reside in the relevant jurisdiction, be licensed and in good standing to practice law in the relevant jurisdiction, practice law on a full-time basis, and devote more than 50% of their working time to default mortgage practice in the relevant jurisdiction. propriately staffed and office in the jurisdiction one or both of the two Qualifying Attorneys may reside outside of the jurisdiction, provided the Qualifying Attorneys who are not resident in the relevant jurisdiction ordinarily work out of the firm's office(s) in the relevant jurisdiction (except during situations involving national or regional emergencies such as natural disaster, health-related pandemics or epidemics, and other situations making it appropriate and reasonable for the firm to not require employees to work at the firm's office(s)). partners and bankruptcy, Special rules Rhode Island American Sa of Columbia. • be licensed and • practice la While Fannie employ at le and devote the relevant standards if When submi d associates with the years eviction, REO closing, and is apply to Alaska, Idaho, Mod, South Dakota, West Virgiamoa, Guam, Puerto Rico, tl.
+In these jurisdictions, the d and in good standing to play on a full-time basis.
+The way of the word of th mes of the firm's managing attorneys, of experience in each area (foreclosure, related litigation). ontana, New Hampshire, North Dakota, nia, Wyoming, the U.S. Territories of he U.S. Virgin Islands, and to the District two Qualifying Attorneys must: ractice law in the relevant jurisdiction; s will give preference to firms that is who reside in the relevant jurisdiction king time to default mortgage practice in use a firm that does not meet these two he firm minimum requirements.
+If form (Form 200), the servicer must the relevant jurisdiction subject to the / At a minim um, the servicer must Identify where the attorn neys reside by city or county.
+Identify the jurisdiction in are in good standing to p n which the attorneys are licensed and practice law.
 State whether the attorn eys practice law on a full-time basis. the attorneys, such as w nt relationship between the firm and hether the attorneys are owners, areholders, partners, associates, or